 Washington's diverse waterways require different skills, preparation and safety equipment for paddlers.
-While many paddlecraft are easy to use without training, we recommend you take courses to improve your paddling technique, learn the laws that apply and become a safer paddler — all of which will enhance your experience.
+We recommend you take courses to learn the laws that apply, emergency procedures, navigation rules and paddling techniques — all of which will enhance your experience.

 BEFORE YOU GO